Skip to content

 Leverso, John

-John Leverso is an Assistant Professor at Whitman College in the Department of Sociology.
+John Leverso is an Assistant Professor at the University of Cincinnati’s School of Criminal Justice.
+He is a sociological criminologist whose research focuses on urban street gangs and health criminology.
 Leverso completed his PhD in Sociology at the University of Washington in 2020.
 From 2014-2019, he was a National Science Foundation Graduate Research Fellow.
 Leverso’s research combines sociological and criminological perspectives to investigate street gang culture, specifically: gangs in online settings, interaction rituals, solidarity and hyper-surveillance, gangs in the life course, and the geographical correlates of street gangs.

 Barrington, Wendy